CEN3031-5c/Sapphire-Project18-5c/README.md

 ![image](https://github.com/CEN3031-5c/Sapphire-Project18-5c/assets/88823380/e0a9c1d5-1a71-469f-b174-1ffc206e57c0)

-- Once a certain amount of reports is reached, an email will be sent to an administrator for reviewing via [EmailJS](https://www.emailjs.com/).
+- With each report, an email is sent to an administrator for reviewing via [EmailJS](https://www.emailjs.com/).

 <br/>